catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 It may appear above that the class instrumentation is being achieved directly by our placement of ``id = Column()``, however this is not the case.
-The Declarative extension uses a Python metaclass, which in general is just a handy way to run a series of operations each time a new class is first declared, to generate a new ``Table()`` object from what's been declared, and to pass it to the ``mapper()`` function along with the class.
+The Declarative extension uses a Python metaclass, which is a handy way to run a series of operations each time a new class is first declared, to generate a new ``Table()`` object from what's been declared, and to pass it to the ``mapper()`` function along with the class.
 The ``mapper()`` function then does its job in exactly the same way,